 In case of books – Author’s Surname, the first letter of a Name. (publication year).
 Title of the book in italics, place of publishing: publisher.

 Nikitorowicz, J. (2009).
-Edukacja regionalna i międzykulturowa, [English translation of the title], Warszawa: Wydawnictwa Akademickie i Profesjonalne.
+Edukacja regionalna i międzykulturowa.
+Warszawa: Wydawnictwa Akademickie i Profesjonalne.

 In case of collective works – Author’s Surname, the first letter of a Name.
 (Ed.). (publication year).
 Title of the book in italics. place of publishing: publisher.

 In case of articles in collective works – Author’s Surname, the first letter of a Name. (publication year).
 Title of the article or chapter.
-In first letter of the Author’s Name.
+In: the first letter of the Author’s Name.
 Surname (Ed.), Title of the book in italics (pp.). place of publishing: publisher.